 "Market Disruption Event" means, with respect to a Floating Price Source, any of the following events (the existence of which shall be determined in good faith by ECTI): (a) the failure of the Floating Price Source to announce or publish information necessary for determining the Floating Price; (b) the failure of trading to commence or the permanent discontinuation or material suspension of trading in the relevant futures contract, options contract or commodity on the exchange or market (e.g., NYMEX) acting as the Floating Price Source (the "Exchange"); (c) the temporary or permanent discontinuance or unavailability of any relevant Floating Price Source; (d) the temporary or permanent closing of any Exchange acting as the Floating Price Source; (e) the imposition of trading limits by the Exchange such that there are limits on the range within which the price of the relevant commodity may fluctuate in the prompt month and the closing or settlement price of such commodity on such day is at the upper or lower limit of that range; (f) a material change in the formula for or the method of determining the Floating Price; or (g) a material change in the content, composition or constitution of the relevant commodity.

-"Payment Date" means [ ]/
+"Payment Date" means the fifth Business Day succeeding the date on which the Floating Price is determinable.

+"Premium Payment Date" means the second Business Day succeeding the Trade Date.

 "Tax" shall mean any present or future tax, levy, impost, duty, charge, assessment or fee of any nature (including any increase in the rate thereof and any interest, penalties and additions thereto) that is imposed by any government or other taxing authority in respect of any payment made under the relevant Transaction, other than a stamp, registration, documentation or similar tax.